Buying and letting a property can be a great way to create an income, and secure funds for the future, but it isn’t all plain sailing.

 Is There a Damp Problem in the Home?

-Older properties often suffer from damp, especially if the property has been extended over the years.
-Damp can be a sign of a larger problem with the structure of the home, so you need to be on the lookout for signs of damp when evaluating a property to buy or when you are getting it ready for a tenant.
+Older properties often suffer from dampness, especially if the property has been extended over the years.
+Damp can be a sign of a larger problem with the structure of the home, so you need to be on the lookout for signs of dampness when evaluating a property to buy or when you are getting it ready for a tenant.
 The building may need some damp-proofing work to exterior walls, or have its cavity wall insulation reapplied.

 Check the Loft Insulation